-Before grant proposals can leave the university, they must clear the Human Subjects Committee, (Office of Indian Programs if the research concerns Native Americans in the U.S.), budget review, and related procedures.
+Before grant proposals can leave the university, they must clear the Human Subjects Committee, (Native American Advancement, Initiatives, and Research Office, if the research concerns Native Americans in the U.S.), budget review, and related procedures.
 It is the student's sole responsibility to remain apprised of the latest internal UA procedures.
-University Sponsored Projects Services (http://www.sps.arizona.edu/) issues a regular bulletin on internal procedures, indirect cost requirements, and other technical details, in addition to a general review of funding opportunities by discipline.
+University Sponsored Projects Services (https://research.arizona.edu/research-services/sponsored-projects-services-proposal-support) issues a regular bulletin on internal procedures, indirect cost requirements, and other technical details.